VMwareTips/VMwareTips.com/_posts/2014-08-18-vmworld-2014-itinerary.md

 BTW, the parties/events listed below are just a small fraction of what&#8217;s going on.
 These events are where you&#8217;ll most likely see me, but be sure to check out the full list here <a href="http://bit.ly/vmworld2014parties" target="_blank">http://bit.ly/vmworld2014parties</a>

-Safe travels, see you all next week!<!--more-->
+Safe travels, see you all next week!

 ![](http://vmwaretips.com/wp/wp-includes/js/tinymce/plugins/wordpress/img/trans.gif "More...")